skupperproject/refdog/input/commands/token/issue.md

 This command first creates an access grant in order to issue the token.

+Issuing a token requires a site with link access enabled.
+The command waits for the site to enter the ready state before producing the token.

 <table class="fields"><tr><th>Platforms</th><td>Kubernetes, Docker, Podman, Linux</td><tr><th>Waits for</th><td>Ready</td></table>

 </section>